Principal Investigator: Sri

 Collaborators/partners: Terengganu State Parks Management Council, Conservation Finance Alliance, Rainforest Trust, Woodland Park Zoo, Panthera Malaysia, Gaia, Projek Takop, Justice for Wildlife Malaysia, Jeffrey Sachs Center (JSC) on Sustainable Development, and the World Bank Green Financing Working Group

 Kenyir For Life is the latest incarnation of our conservation work to protect the Kenyir watershed in the state of Terengganu, continuing the work started under the Kenyir Wildlife Corridor project, and later Project Black Cloud and the Harimau Selamanya project.

 This watershed is rich in biodiversity, harbouring at least 43 mammal species and more than 290 bird species.
-It provides local communities important ecosystem services such as the provision of drinking water, flood mitigation, erosion control, and the sustenance of fisheries resources.
-Yet it faces a significant poaching threat from foreign syndicates, which our previous work has been successful in reducing.
+It provides local communities important ecosystem services such as the provision of drinking water, flood mitigation, erosion control, pollination, seed dispersal, and the sustenance of fisheries resources.
+Yet it faces a significant poaching threat from local and foreign syndicates, which our previous work has been successful in reducing.

 While we have worked with the Terengganu state government to successfully protect part of the watershed as Kenyir State Park, many other forested areas there are still earmarked for logging.
 In order to mitigate climate change, there is an urgent need to prevent further forest conversion, not just for wildlife, but to sustain the livelihoods of people in Terengganu dependent on Kenyir for water and flood mitigation.
 We need to develop alternative mechanisms to help protect the entire Kenyir watershed ‘for life’, while providing economic benefits to the state government.